 - Damage to blood vessels in the eyes causing sudden or gradual deterioration of your eyesight

 - Damage to blood vessels in the heart leads to the risk of heart failure and heart attack

 - Damage to blood vessels in the kidneys leads to kidney failure later in life.

 Here are a few things you can do at home if you have raised blood pressure however, it is still important to get personalised health advice from your doctor:

 - Take regular exercise for example swimming running walking for at least 150 mins weekly

 - 5 portions of fruit and vegetables daily

 - Starchy food high in fibre (bread, pasta, rice, potatoes)

-It is important to grill or steam your food instead of frying.
+It is also important to grill or steam your food instead of frying it.

 You can register here for personalised healthcare from us and consult online with any of our doctors about your health issues.